ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 * **Raven/OAuthTokenCertificate**
     The base 64 to the OAuth key use to communicate with the server.
     _Default:_ `null` (if no key is specified, one will be automatically created).

-* **Raven/OAuthTokenCertificatePath**
-	The path to the OAuth certificate.
-	_Default:_ none.
-If no certificate is specified, one will be automatically created.

-* **Raven/OAuthTokenCertificatePassword**
-	The password for the OAuth certificate.
-	_Default:_ none

 * **Raven/ExposeConfigOverTheWire**
 	Allows to access /debug/config, /debug/request-tracing or /debug/info-package endpoints.
 Valid values are `Open` or `AdminOnly`.